bshortridge-dev/suggest-me/README.md

 - Added the beginning logic and layout of the Ask AI functionality.
 - Still a little buggy with recieving prompts, sometimes returns a movie when asking for TV Show etc.
+- Added basic posting function to add posts into the database, set firestore rules to only allow logged in users make posts.